henniggroup/MPInterfaces/README.rst

 3. python setup.py install(or develop)

-4. Copy the config.yaml file to mpinterfaces/config_mine.yaml
+4. (optional) Copy the config.yaml file to mpinterfaces/config_mine.yaml
    and update the file so that you have the following environment variables :